gost-dom/browser/docs/Getting-started.md

     `gosttest.NewTestingLogger(t)` returns a `*Logger` that writes log output to the `testing.TB` instance.
-  - `browser.WithContext(t.Context())` will cause the browser to automatically close then the test context is cancelled.
+  - `browser.WithContext(t.Context())` will cause the browser to automatically close when the test context is cancelled.
 This will free resources, and allow the V8 instance to be reused for a new test, reducing the overhead of configuring V8.
 - `b.Open("http://example.com")` opens the page, and returns an `html.Window`.